 Background and Theological Significance

-New Year’s celebrations come at different times; East Asia will celebrate the Lunar New Year on the weekend starting February 16th; Many parts of Central Asia, Northern India and Iran will celebrate the New Year around the 20th of March; many other parts of South and South-East Asia will celebrate in mid-April; this is followed by the Islamic New Year, Muharram, which in 2018 will fall on the 11th of September.
+New Year’s celebrations come at different times; East Asia will celebrate the Lunar New Year in early February; Many parts of Central Asia, Northern India and Iran will celebrate the New Year around the end of March; many other parts of South and South-East Asia will celebrate in mid-April; this is followed by the Islamic New Year, Muharram, which in 2018 will fall on the 31th of August.

 There are many other New Years celebrations and festivals.
 Too many to list here, but what all these celebrations have in common is the idea of rebirth or renewal.
 The idea that the order that we have built needs to be reinstated, while leaving room for change and evolution.

 One thing that is lost in our contemporary celebrations is the idea that order needs to be re-established.
 The Akitu festival of ancient Babylonia represented both the start of the harvest seasonal cycle and the commemoration of Marduk, the Sky God’s, defeat of Tiamat, the Sea Dragon.
 This conflict has parallels across Eurasia; (Zeus – Tython, Thor – Jormundagandr, Michael – Lucifer).
 It represents the triumph of order over chaos; the basis of the peace that allows us to construct any kind of society.
 In the genesis creation myth, we see God literally pulling solid ground out of the primordial chaotic waters that contain the leviathan.
 New Years celebrations were there to remind the people how close to falling back into this chaotic state we really are.
 Order needs to be constantly re-established through ritual, otherwise the very fabric of reality will come apart at the seams, and we will be engulfed in a flood of waters that will destroy everything we have built.